MattNolanLab/Ramsden_MEC/README.md

 Helen L. Ramsden, Gülşen Sürmeli, Steven G. McDonagh and Matthew F. Nolan

+All images used were acquired from the Allen Brain Atlas: http://mouse.brain-map.org/

 ## Notes

 The Ipython notebook and accompanying files contain the workflow for registering images using the ABA.
 You can view this notebook here: http://nbviewer.ipython.org/github/MattNolanLab/Ramsden_MEC/blob/master/ABA%20Registration%20Pipeline.ipynb